 The Corporation seeks to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds.
 The skills and backgrounds collectively represented on the Board should reflect the diverse nature of the business environment in which the Corporation operates.
 For purposes of Board composition, diversity includes, but is not limited to, business experience, geography, age, gender, and ethnicity and aboriginal status.
-In particular, the Board should include an appropriate number of women directors.
+In particular, the Board ensures to include an appropriate number of women directors and fixes an objective on a yearly basis.
+For 2022, the Board has set as an objective that at least 30% of its members be women.